Chondria/SiB/docs/from-transaction-to-block.md

 ```

 In Substrate, the implementation of an extrinsic has two definitions, which are:

-- The `trait` **Extrinsic**.
-This definition implements the "actions" an
+- **Extrinsic** `trait` vs **Extrinsic** `type alias`

-extrinsic should be able to do.
-These actions could be checking if a
+- **Extrinsic** `trait` implements the "actions" an extrinsic should be able to
-transaction is signed or any other step that does not change the blockchain
+perform.
+These actions could be checking if a transaction is signed or any other
-state and other runtime processes.
+process that does not change the blockchain state and other runtime processes.

 This also allows you as a runtime developer to customize what constitutes an
-extrisic for your Blockchain.
+extrinsic for your Blockchain.

 The Extrinsic trait is defined like so: